 To run the installation script, a user must be part of the

 docker group.
-You should not install Elastic Cloud Enterprise as the
+You must not install Elastic Cloud Enterprise as the

 You start setting up a new Elastic Cloud Enterprise installation by installing the software on your first host.
 This first host becomes the initial coordinator and provides access to the Cloud UI, where you can manage your installation.